Feyerabend/bb/workbook/ch01/projects/numbers/FIXED.md

    to maintain precision.
 Using `int64_t` for intermediate results ensures that we avoid overflow during these operations.

-2. *Scaling Factor*: This implementation uses a Q16.16 format (16 bits for the fractional part).
+2. *Scaling factor*: This implementation uses a Q16.16 format (16 bits for the fractional part).
 You can adjust `FRACTIONAL_BITS` if a different precision is needed.